US military introducing measures to attempt to ease economic strain on service families – KION546

 As the holiday season approaches and everyday prices for food, fuel and housing are rising, the US military is trying to ease the economic strain on service members by increasing the housing allowance in high-price areas and expanding financial education, according to a memo from Defense Secretary Lloyd Austin.

 The move comes as the steepest rise in inflation in decades has pushed prices of essential goods higher, burdening military families who must already cope with the challenges of moves, deployments, and the ongoing Covid-19 pandemic.
-Austin is set to unveil the package at a press conference Wednesday.
+Austin unveiled the package at a news conference Wednesday.

 “The Department will provide immediate relief to alleviate economic insecurity,” wrote Austin in the memo obtained by CNN, which he said stems from “food insecurity, extended wait times for housing, drastically reduced housing inventories, and sudden, sharp increases in rental or purchase costs for housing.”

-Note: CORRECTION: An earlier version of this story misstated when the Pentagon unveiled a new cost of living increase in areas where housing prices have increased 10% or more.
-It was introduced in September.
-The earlier version of the story also misstated the age of Rachel Szabo’s son.
-He is nearly 11 months old.